Takeover, fixation and identifiability in finite neutral genealogy models: Preliminaries

-Combining Lemma \ref{lem:ordle} with the lookdown coupling and recognizing Algorithm \ref{alg:sbo2}, we find that the lookdown effectively arranges vertices in size-biased order of the number of their descendants, at any later generation.
+Combining Lemma \ref{lem:ordle} with the lookdown coupling and recognizing Algorithm \ref{alg:sbo2}, we find that the ordered lookdown arranges vertices in size-biased order of the number of their descendants, at any later generation.
+Write $X_{n,m}(i)=X_m((n,i))$ and let $\ell_{n,m}=|\Xi_{n,m}|$ be the number of individuals in generation $n$ that have at least one descendant in generation $m$ and let $\ell_n^*=\#\{v \in V_n\colon x(v)>0\}$.